oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/deployment/APIGateway/apigateway-lab.md

 ![image-20200512143610167](images/image-010.png)

+TG - Note, a number of the elements you can see were created automatically by the Cloud Infrastructure.

 As you have created your OKE cluster using the *Quick create* workflow, the wizard also created for you:

 - a Virtual Cloud Network (VCN)
 - an Internet Gateway (IG) for allowing traffic from Internet
-- a NAT Gateway (NAT) for allowing access to Internet from Kubernetes worker nodes
+- a NAT Gateway (NAT) for allowing outbound access to Internet from Kubernetes worker nodes

 The Virtual Cloud Network has been pre-configured with two regional subnets:

 - one Regional Private Subnet for the Kubernetes worker nodes
 - one Regional Public Subnet for the Load Balancer Services

+TG - Note that is it possible to have the Kubernetes worker nodes on a public network (it is an option in the cluster creation wizard) but it's generally not good practice, as it means you can't ensure they are protected from malicious actors on the internet.

 So each of the Kubernetes worker node got an IP address within the Private Subnet network and each load balancer (for the K8s Dashboard or for the Ingress Controller) got an IP address within the Public Subnet.